by Joy Powell with Andrew Marszal in Los Angeles

 “This could have happened a week ago… it wasn’t until people started marching on the streets and started tearing things that people started to pay attention.”

-A large group also protested at the US Capitol in Washington DC beyond curfew.
+A large group also protested at the US Capitol in Washington beyond curfew.

 “We need law and order,” he repeated on Wednesday.

-Mattis ripped into Trump, calling him “the first president in my lifetime who does not try to unite the American people — does not even pretend to try.”
+Mattis called Trump “the first president in my lifetime who does not try to unite the American people — does not even pretend to try.”

 “Instead, he tries to divide us,” the retired Marine general said in a blistering statement posted online by The Atlantic.